Pac-Man: Impact

 Pac-Man is considered by many to be one of the most influential video games of all time.
-The game established the maze chase game genre, was the first video game to make use of power-ups, and the individual ghosts have deterministic artificial intelligence (AI) that reacts to player actions.
+The game established the maze video game genre, was the first video game to make use of power-ups, and the individual ghosts have deterministic artificial intelligence (AI) that reacts to player actions.
 Pac-Man is considered one of the first video games to have demonstrated the potential of player characters in the medium; its title character was the first original gaming mascot, it increased the appeal of video games with female audiences, and it was gaming's first broad licensing success.
 It is often cited as the first game with cutscenes (in the form of brief comical interludes about Pac-Man and Blinky chasing each other), though actually Space Invaders Part II employed a similar style of between-level intermissions in 1979.

 Pac-Man was a turning point for the arcade video game industry, which had previously been dominated by space shoot 'em ups since Space Invaders (1978).
-Pac-Man popularized a genre of "character-led" action games, leading to a wave of character action games involving player characters in 1981, such as Nintendo's prototypical platform game Donkey Kong, Konami's Frogger and Universal Entertainment's Lady Bug.
+Pac-Man popularized a genre of "character-led" action games, leading to a wave of character action games involving player characters in 1981, such as Nintendo's Donkey Kong, Konami's Frogger and Universal Entertainment's Lady Bug.
 Pac-Man was one of the first popular non-shooting action games, defining key elements of the genre such as "parallel visual processing" which requires simultaneously keeping track of multiple entities, including the player's location, the enemies, and the energizers.

 Maze games became popular on home computers after the release of Pac-Man.
 Some of them appeared before official ports and garnered more attention from consumers, and sometimes lawyers, as a result.
 These include Taxman (1981) and Snack Attack (1982) for the Apple II, Jawbreaker (1981) for the Atari 8-bit computers, Scarfman (1981) for the TRS-80, and K.C.
 Munchkin!
 (1981) for the Odyssey².
 Namco produced several other maze games, including Rally-X (1980), Dig Dug (1982), Exvania (1992), and Tinkle Pit (1994).
 Atari sued Philips for creating K.C.
 Munchkin in the case Atari, Inc. v.
 North American Philips Consumer Electronics Corp., leading to Munchkin being pulled from store shelves under court order.
 No major competitors emerged to challenge Pac-Man in the maze subgenre.

 Pac-Man inspired 3D variants of the concept, such as Monster Maze (1982), Spectre (1982), and early first-person shooters such as MIDI Maze (1987; which had similar character designs).
 John Romero credited Pac-Man as the game that had the biggest influence on his career; Wolfenstein 3D includes a Pac-Man level from a first-person perspective.
 Many post-Pac-Man titles include power-ups that briefly turn the tables on the enemy.
 The game's artificial intelligence inspired programmers who later worked for companies like Bethesda.